-- (a) In addition to the parking spaces required by § 155.077, uses with drive-through facilities shall provide on site sufficient spaces for vehicles queuing to be served by or otherwise waiting to do business at the facility; off site queuing is prohibited.
-Each space that is provided for queuing shall be at least 20 feet in length and 10 feet in width.
+- (a) In addition to the parking spaces required by Chapter 158, uses with drive-through facilities shall provide on-site sufficient spaces for vehicles queuing to be served by or otherwise waiting to do business at the facility; off-site queuing is prohibited.
+Each space that is provided for queuing shall be at least 20 feet in length and ten feet in width.
 This space requirement shall be in addition to the space at the transaction station.
-These spaces shall not interfere with, block, or prevent the use or operation of parking spaces, parking aisles, access drives, or entrances. - (b) The following uses shall provide the adequate on site space for queuing required by this section, but in no case less than the number indicated hereafter: - 1.
-Bank: 5 spaces per drive-through station; - 2.
-Car wash: 5 spaces per wash station or line;

-- 3. Gas station: one space per side per gas pump; - 4.
-Pharmacy or drug store: 4 spaces per service lane; - 5.
-Restaurant: 7 spaces per station, 5 of which must be located in the area approaching the order board; and - 6.
-Other: that number of spaces determined necessary by the Department. - (11) Nonparking uses.
+Required spaces shall not interfere with, block, or prevent the use or operation of the facility, including parking spaces, parking aisles, access drives, or entrances. - (b) The following uses shall provide the adequate on-site space for queuing required by this section, but in no case less than the number indicated hereafter: - 1.
+Bank: five spaces per drive-through station; - 2.
+Car wash: five spaces per wash station or line; - 3.
+Gas station: one space per side per gas pump; - 4.
+Pharmacy or drug store: four spaces per service lane; - 5.
+Restaurant: seven spaces per station, five of which must be located in the area approaching the order board; and - 6.
+Other: that number of spaces determined necessary by the Department. - (11) Non-parking uses.
 Required parking areas may not be used for non-parking activities.
 This includes but is not limited to the display, storage, or sale of goods or the long-term (greater than 24 hours) storage of vehicles including trailers.
+(Ord.
+2019-07, passed 12-12-2019)